sbillsborough/todo-app/README.md

 ## Inspiration

-Based on https://www.freecodecamp.org/news/learn-crud-operations-in-javascript-by-building-todo-app/ with drag and drop, delete all tasks and improved styling added by myself.
+Based on https://www.freecodecamp.org/news/learn-crud-operations-in-javascript-by-building-todo-app/ with drag and drop, delete all tasks, scroll bar and improved styling added by myself.

 ## Contact